 Keven studied briefly in Europe and at Colegio Cervantes in Guadalajara.
 She spent the bulk of her college career at Northern Arizona University in Flagstaff, where she was a walk-on varsity volleyball player.
-She was graduated magna cum laude in 1980 with a bachelor’s degree in journalism with emphasis in political science and Spanish.
-She is a 2001 graduate of the Management Development Program sponsored by the Kellogg Graduate School of Management and the Medill School of Journalism at Northwestern University, and was also named that year a Hoover Fellow at Stanford University.
+She was graduated magna cum laude in 1980 with a bachelor’s degree in journalism with an emphasis in political science and Spanish.
+She is a 2001 graduate of the Management Development Program sponsored by the Kellogg Graduate School of Management and the Medill School of Journalism at Northwestern University and was also named that year a Hoover Fellow at Stanford University.

 Keven began her journalism career at The Associated Press in Phoenix, and later in 1980 joined The Arizona Republic where she covered everything from school boards to murders.
 She spent 1987-88 covering the presidential campaign, traveling extensively with Bruce Babbitt, George Bush, Michael Dukakis, Richard Gephardt, Al Gore, Jesse Jackson and Jack Kemp.
-She covered eight national political conventions and has won many awards for news writing, column writing and editorial writing.
-Her work appeared in The New York Times and she's been featured on PBS, NPR, CNN, C-SPAN and numerous other television and radio stations nationwide.
+She covered eight national political conventions and has won many awards for news writing, column writing, and editorial writing.
+Her work appeared in The New York Times and she’s been featured on PBS, NPR, CNN, C-SPAN and numerous other television and radio stations nationwide.

-Keven became The Republic’s political columnist in 1989, and was named editorial page editor in 1998.
-Under Keven’s direction The Republic’s editorial pages twice were finalists for the Pulitzer Prize.
+Keven became The Republic’s political columnist in 1989 and was named editorial page editor in 1998.
+Under Keven’s direction, The Republic’s editorial pages twice were finalists for the Pulitzer Prize.

 Keven became vice president and editorial page editor at The Dallas Morning News in November 2002.
 Her department’s ongoing Bridging Dallas’ North-South Gap won the 2010 Pulitzer Prize for editorial writing, an award recognizing the groundbreaking journalism of editorial writers Tod Robberson, Colleen McCain Nelson and William McKenzie.
 In 2011, The News was named “Opinion Page of the Year” among large-circulation newspapers by the National Conference of Editorial Writers.
 In 2008, her department’s successful four-year campaign to amend the state constitution to require legislators to publicly record their votes was a finalist for the Pulitzer Prize in editorial writing.